-Entertaining

-Business entertaining, to discuss a business project or form or maintain a business connection, is a legitimate business expense that the company can pay for or reimburse to the employee, without creating a taxable benefit.
+Entertaining Business entertaining, to discuss a business project or form or maintain a business connection, is a legitimate business expense that the company can pay for or reimburse to the employee, without creating a taxable benefit.
 However, it is not a tax allowable expense in the company.
 Gifts to third parties may also be classed as entertainment.
+The company cannot recover input VAT tax incurred on the provision of business entertainment expenses.
 See also 'Gifts'.